denoland/dnt/README.md

 ### Disabling Type Checking, Testing, Declaration Emit, or CommonJS Output

-Use the following self-explanatory options to disable any one of these, which are enabled by default:
+Use the following options to disable any one of these, which are enabled by default:

 ```ts
 await build({